The Death Zone: Why 50–80 lb Products Destroy Shipping Margins

 What You Can Do Today

 Run your top three SKUs through our DIM Weight Calculator.
 Enter the box dimensions, actual weight, and monthly volume.
-The calculator will show you exactly what you're paying today vs. what DIM 225 would cost — and project your annual savings.
+The calculator will show you exactly what your carrier is billing you for today at the published divisors.

 If the numbers look significant (they usually do for Death Zone products), submit those dimensions at /inquiry for a full cost audit.
 We'll run every ZIP in your delivery network and build a custom savings model.